zxdavb/evohome-async/README.md

  - it supports _only_ EU/EMEA-based systems, please use (e.g.) [somecomfort](https://github.com/mkmer/AIOSomecomfort) for US-based systems
  - it provides Evohome support for [Home Assistant](https://www.home-assistant.io/integrations/evohome) and other automation platforms

-This client requires the [aiohttp](https://pypi.org/project/aiohttp/) library.
+This client _requires_ the [aiohttp](https://pypi.org/project/aiohttp/) library.
 If you prefer a non-async client, [evohome-client](https://github.com/watchforstock/evohome-client) uses [requests](https://pypi.org/project/requests/) instead.

-> **NOTE:** The evohome API does not currently support cooling.
+> **NOTE:** The TCC API used by the library does not currently support cooling.

 ### CLI for schedules (currently WIP)
 If you download the git repo you can use a basic CLI for backup/restore of schedules (incl.
 DHW, if any), for example: